PrefectHQ/prefect/docs/orchestration/execution/custom_environment.md

 # Custom Environment

 ::: warning
-Flows configured with environments are being deprecated - we recommend users transition to using "Run Configs" instead.
-See [flow configuration](/orchestration/flow_config/overview.md) and [upgrading tips](/orchestration/flow_config/upgrade.md) for more information.
+Flows configured with environments are deprecated.
+Use [RunConfig](/orchestration/flow_config/run_configs.html) instead.
+See the [Flow Configuration](/orchestration/flow_config/overview.md) and [Upgrading](/orchestration/flow_config/upgrade.md) documentation for more information.

+This documentation is retained only for legacy compatibility.
 :::

 [[toc]]